 \section{Conclusions and further directions}

-In this paper we have given versions of the Shilnikov's Theorems for systems having a sliding Shilnikov orbit, which is a type of connection (introduced in this work) in the context of nonsmooth dynamical systems.
-We have also built, explicitly, a family $Z_{\al,\beta}$, of discontinuous piecewise linear vector fields, having this kind of connection.
-Studying its regularization we provided a bridge between the classical theory and its analogous in nonsmooth dynamical theory.
+In this paper we study a sliding homoclinic orbit to a pseudo saddle-focus of Filippov systems.
+Following the nomenclature of smooth differential systems, this sliding homoclinic orbit is called sliding Shilnikov orbit.
+A version of the Shilnikov's Theorem was given in this context.
+More specifically, Theorem \ref{t1} showed that sliding Shilnikov orbits occur in generic one-parameter families of vector fields in $\Omega^r$ (see \cite{soto}).
+In addition, if $Z_0$ admits a sliding Shilnikov orbit, then any neighborhood $W\subset\Omega^r$ of $Z_0$ contains infinitely many topological equivalence classes of vector fields.
+Theorem \ref{t2} provides the existence of countably infinitely many sliding periodic orbits near a sliding Shilnikov orbit.
+In Theorem \ref{t2}, it is worthwhile to mention that no Shilnikov-like condition is needed in order to guarantee the existence of countably infinitely many sliding periodic orbits (see Remark \ref{shilcond}).
+Finally, Theorem \ref{t3} provided explicit 1-parameter families, $Z_{\mu}\in\Omega^r,$ of piecewise linear vector fields, for which $Z_0$ admits a sliding Shilnikov orbit.

+Understanding how a sliding Shilnikov orbit behaves under smoothing process (see \cite{ST}) is a major problem in this context.
+If $Z\in\Omega^r$ admits a sliding Shilnikov orbit, it seems possible to show the existence of 1-parameter families, $Z^{\de},$ of smooth differential systems approaching continuously to $Z$ such that, for each $\de>0$ small enough, $Z^{\de}$ admits a Shilnikov connection.

-Higher dimension vector fields allows the existence of many other kinds of sliding homoclinic connections.
-So the study of homoclinic sliding orbits in higher dimension is a natural direction for further investigations.
+Also, higher dimensional vector fields allow the existence of many other kinds of sliding homoclinic connections.
+So, the study of typical sliding homoclinic connection in higher dimensions seems to be a very fertile theme of research.